 Simulated explosive devices will not be used in the building.
+This does not mean that other simulated hazardous materials may not be used during the exercise.

 Aggressive Behavior

 Aggressive behavior will not be tolerated during exercise conduct, except in matters of self-defense.
 Examples of aggressive behavior may include excessive speeding; uncontrolled animals (e.g., K-9s, horses); use of defense products (e.g., mace, pepper spray, stun guns, Tasers, batons); and forceful use of operational response equipment or tools (e.g., pike poles, hose lines used at full stream on victims).